datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 the annexed files (e.g., by sharing an access link), here is what they would have to do:

-If the repository is on GitHub, a :command:`datalad clone` with the url will install the dataset::
+If the repository is on GitHub, a :command:`datalad clone` with the URL will install the dataset::

    $ datalad clone https://github.com/adswa/DataLad-101.git